AJCJ1/AJCJ1/README.md

   I recently completed a coding bootcamp with <a href="https://www.lewagon.com/">Le Wagon</a>, during which time I created <a href="https://www.trips-selector.com/">TripSelector</a> and <a href="https://driveme-ajcj1.herokuapp.com/">DriveMe</a> in a team of 4.

+   Currently working on:

+  - Playing around with WebGL - Checkout https://ajcj1.github.io/vite-compiled-phantom-bookmarks/ for a spooky ghost bookmarking app...
+  - Creating a site for a physiotherapy company
+  - Creating an electric vehicle statistics app.

  My Full-Stack:

   Back-end: